olsonpm/starbound_health-monitor/readme.md

 - Accessible and opt-in

-You start with one in your space locker and you can purchase them for cheap at the Infinity Express if you lose it.
+New characters start with one in their space locker.
+They are also available for a cheap purchase at the Infinity Express.
 If you don't have a health monitor in your inventory then it's life as normal for you.